Green Ghost

 Green Ghost is a board game for up to 4 players, first published in 1965 by Transogram.
 Green Ghost is the first board game designed to be played in the dark.

 History

 Transogram mass-produced the game in 1965, then sold its toy interests to Marx Toys in 1970.
 In Australia, the game was distributed by the Ideal Toy Company.

 In 1997 Marx Toys produced a 30th Anniversary edition of the game (MCMXCVII, Item #3905).
 This box has "Find Kelly the Ghost... if you DARE" printed on it.

 Green Ghost remains collectible, but with so many different editions it is difficult for collectors to know if they have a complete set.

 Features and gameplay

 Original television commercials for the game encouraged players to play it in the dark.
-The 1965 box has printed on it "THE EXCITING GAME OF MYSTERY THAT GLOWS IN THE DARK."
+The 1965 box has the printed strapline "THE EXCITING GAME OF MYSTERY THAT GLOWS IN THE DARK."